Restoration Services Branch

 Mitch Wilds, Branch Supervisor4617 Mail Service Center

-The Restoration Services Branch of the State Historic Preservation Office provides a variety of technical preservation services to the public and to governmental agencies.
-The branch traces its roots back to 1963 when it was part of the Division of Historic Sites within what was then the Department of Archives and History.
+The Restoration Services Branch of the State Historic Preservation Office provides a variety of technical preservation services to the public and to governmental agencies, including coordination of federal and state historic preservation tax credits for rehabilitations of historic buildings.

 Three restoration specialists work out of the regional offices.
 Jennifer Cathey is based in the Asheville office; Reid Thomas and John Wood are based in the Greenville office.
 Each restoration specialist is assigned to a region of the state as shown on the map below.
 Click here for specialist assignments in Wake County and Raleigh.